Herndon Depot Museum

 The Herndon Depot Museum, also known as the Herndon Historical Society Museum, is located in the town of Herndon in Fairfax County, Virginia.

 Built in 1857 for the Alexandria, Loudoun & Hampshire Railroad, the depot later served the Richmond and Danville Railroad, the Southern Railway and the Washington and Old Dominion Railroad.
+In 1875, the original shed was replaced with the current depot.

 The structure is located at 717 Lynn Street, at the intersection of the Washington & Old Dominion Railroad Trail and Station Street, north of Elden Street (signed nearby as Virginia State Routes 228 and 606).
 The building is adjacent to Town Hall Square, which contains the Herndon Town Hall, built in 1939 as a Works Progress Administration project to house all of the Town's administrative offices.

 The museum houses railroad memorabilia, information on United States Navy Commander William Lewis Herndon, for whom the town was named, and artifacts from the USS Herndon (DD-198), from World War II, and from local residents.
 The Herndon Historical Society operates the museum.

 The depot was the site of a raid that Confederate Army Captain John S. Mosby led on St. Patrick's day in March 1863.
 Mosby and his men surprised the Union Army picket guarding the station and captured officers, soldiers and horses with no Confederate casualties.

 The railroad was an integral part of Herndon's agricultural history as large dairy farms surrounded the village.
 Farmers would ship milk on the railroad daily to Washington for processing and distribution.
 The railroad station became a center of the community.
 Businesses sprang up around the station, attracted by the ready access to transportation.
+The depot and its potbellied stove also served as a central meeting place for Herndon citizens.
+It was in the depot that the name for Herndon was chosen.